Seeing The Need

 As WSSC General Manager and CEO Carla Reid describes it, WSSC is the oldest recycling company in the two counties.
 The water resource recovery facilities are recycling centers; receiving and treating wastewater for re-use before returning it downstream and providing clean water for customers.

-“The water we discharge is cleaner than the water upstream,” said Brian Mosby, superintendent at the Western Branch Water Resource Recovery Facility.
+“The water we discharge is cleaner than the water upstream,” said Brian Mosby, former superintendent at the Western Branch Water Resource Recovery Facility.

 Alternative Energy Sources